Sparkling wine: top bubbles to try in 2025

 Recognizing these distinctions helps wine lovers understand why no two sparkling wines are ever quite the same and provides a framework for exploring them with more confidence.

-Sparkling wine by body: light or full?
+Sparkling wine by body

 It’s true that terms like “light body” or “full body” are more often linked to still wines but they can also apply to sparkling wines when describing mouthfeel and texture: